-Join Jim Stice for an in-depth discussion in this video Use discounted cash flow on a car purchase, part of Business Valuation.
+Join Jim Stice for an in-depth discussion in this video Use discounted cash flow on a car purchase, part of Finance Foundations: Business Valuation.

 - Now, you and your family moved to Hong Kong in 1995.…- We did, we lived there for three years.…- So, did you buy a car while you were there?…- No, but we actually did some financial analysis…to determine whether we should buy a car.…- So, what kind of analysis?…- Basically, we did a Discounted Cash Flow Analysis, or DCF.…We forecasted the amount and timing of cash flows,…used an interest rate and estimated what a car…would be worth to us.…- So, I'll bet that was a fun family meeting.…Tell us what the numbers told you.…- Okay, well, I'll convert all numbers to U.S. dollars,…but of course the original analysis…was in Hong Kong dollars.…